-Abundant hospitality goes beyond the regular needs of repairs, cleaning, paying utilities, and stocking essentials.
-At North Wind Manor, landscaping means not simply keeping the grass cut, but intentionally investing into the beauty of the place with flowers, paths, and trees to offer rest and restoration long after those who planted them are gone.
+Abundant hospitality goes beyond the regular needs of repair, cleaning, utilities, and supplies.
+At North Wind Manor, landscaping means not simply keeping the grass cut, but intentionally investing in beauty with flowers, paths, and trees to offer rest and restoration long after those who planted them are gone.
 Hosting means not just keeping the lights on, but shaping programs and events with good food, with flowers in spring, and with fire in winter.
-Investing in the area means becoming locally sourced—tea from the British tea shop down the road, food from local farmers, and wood from local wood cutters.
+Investing in the community means becoming locally sourced—tea from the British tea shop down the road, food from local farmers, and wood from local wood cutters.
 Every piece of this place has been intentionally crafted to bless those God has called us to serve.

-We hope you’ll consider helping us in our call to place and community, and we hope North Wind Manor will continue serve the Kingdom for years and years to come.
+We hope you’ll consider helping us in our call to place and community, and we believe North Wind Manor will continue serve the Kingdom for years and years to come.

 If you have any questions about the property or the fund, please contact us at firstname.lastname@example.org..